dbrumley/harness-training-bae/packaging/README.md

 * Experience with the Mayhem Client and UI
 * Basic knowledge of Mayhem package to package simple targets

+### Paths
+When programs run and reference other files, they need to describe the locations of other files with paths.
+When packages are uploaded, it is important to be aware of paths and locations to make sure that programs will be able to find their dependencies when run with Mayhem.

+When launched, programs are isolated in a process jail, which gives each program its own view of the file system.
+By default, Mayhem will launch the program by running in the directory `/`.
+The files from the package's `root` folder will be mounted in the jail at `/root`.

+In general, if one needs to reference paths inside the root folder, they can therefore use either `/root/path/to/target` or `root/path/to/target`.

+Some programs require running from inside certain directories.
+For those, one can use the `chdir` directive to change the directory from which a target is run.

+### Jail Environment
+In addition, when a program launches inside the jail, the user and group are fixed to `FAS`.
+This is useful to note for some programs which require knowing which user they run as, such as server applications.

+As many programs write to temporary files, the jail allows programs to write to files in `/tmp/`, `/var/tmp/`, and `/dev/shm/`.
+These can be used for scratch space for things like PID lock files or other small files that a target will create.

 ### Environment Variables
 Sometimes, a binary requires an enviornment variable to either execute successfully or to reach a meaningful section of code.
 To set an